 Employee Search Results

-Michelle has been an invited performer in such prestigious events as the conference Aspects of American Organ Building in the Twentieth-Century (Rochester, NY), the American Guild of Organists Young Artists Recital (Oneonta, NY) and a memorial concert in Gteborg, Sweden, for the victims of the 2005 Tsunami.
-Michelle has received numerous scholarships and grants including a Johann Strauss Foundation Scholarship for Advanced Study of Music in Austria, A Canada Council for the Arts Grant to Professional Musicians and three Saskatchewan Arts Board Grants to Professional Musicians.
-She was a semi-finalist in the 2002 Royal Bank Calgary International Organ Competition and a competitor in the National Young Artists Competition in Organ Performance in 2003-04.
+Dr. Martin-Atwood has been invited to perform at events and conferences such as Aspects of American Organ Building in the Twentieth-Century (Rochester, NY), the American Guild of Organists Young Artists Recital (Oneonta, NY), and a memorial concert in Göteborg, Sweden, for the victims of the 2004 Indian Ocean Tsunami.
+Michelle was a semifinalist in the 2002 Royal Bank Calgary International Organ Competition and a competitor in the National Young Artists Competition in Organ Performance in 2003-04.
+In the spring of 2014, Michelle was awarded a Chancellor's Award for Excellence in Adjunct Teaching by the State University of New York.